01max/homecart/README.md

 ## Adding a Parser Format

+Parser formats are both Ruby registry keys and PostgreSQL enum values.
+Keep the dotted `brand.channel.version` ID consistent everywhere.

+1. Add a migration that adds the new value to the `parser_format` enum.
-1. Add the dotted format to `Parser::Registry::FORMATS`.
+2. Add the dotted format to `Parser::Registry::FORMATS`.
-2. Add a parser class under the matching namespace.
+3. Add a parser class under the matching namespace, for example `Parser::Leclerc::Paper::V3` for `leclerc.paper.v3`.
-3. Register the class with `Parser::Registry`.
+4. Register the class with `Parser::Registry`.
-4. Add anonymized text fixtures under `spec/fixtures/files/parser/`.
+5. Add anonymized text fixtures under `spec/fixtures/files/parser/`.
-5. Add parser specs covering receipt fields, lines, promotions, payments, and validator outcomes.
+6. Add parser specs covering receipt fields, lines, promotions, payments, and validator outcomes.
+7. Add or update upload/review coverage if the new format needs new UI hints or defaults.
-6. Run focused parser specs, then the broader suite.
+8. Run focused parser specs, then `bundle exec rspec` and `bundle exec rubocop`.

 Parsers return structured attributes only; persistence belongs in receipt-ingestion services.